limingjie/CH32V003-ST7735-Driver/README.md

 ## Configuration

-Depends on which ST7735 variants you are using, it may have different configuration.
+Depends on which ST7735 variants you have, it may require different configurations.
 You can configure the behavior in `st7735.h` or `st7735.c`.

 ### Change Resolution and Offset